‘Step by diabolical step, you’ll be driven to the brink of insanity!’

 Also in the luxurious house is his housekeeper of many years, Norma (Ireene Byatt) who was struck dumb by a tragic family accident and grimaces throughout at anything and everything.
 Kramer is losing patience with his wife as, after a string of nurses employed to look after her, she also takes an instant dislike to Jennifer who she paranoidly accuses of having an affair with her husband.

 One night, Jennifer is alarmed to find the mad crone dead in the bathtub having committed suicide.
-Stricken with grief, Kramer asks the nurse to stay a while, which is code for meet you upstairs in five minutes.
+Stricken with grief, Kramer asks the nurse to stay a while, which is code for meeting upstairs in five minutes.

 Out of nowhere, a minor subplot, which reminds the viewer that Jennifer is actually married (to Mark, played by Arell Blanton), suddenly explodes, with Mark suggesting in no uncertain terms, that with Marsha out of the way, if Jennifer married Kramer, a divorce in the not too distant future would make them both sickeningly rich.